adrien2p/medusa-plugins/packages/medusa-plugin-auth/README.md

 > **Tip**: Do not forget to set the `Authorised JavaScript origins` and `Authorised redirect URIs` with your localhost:port domain in your
 > **credentials OAuth2 Client ID** in your developer console when you work locally.

+> By default, the admin only allow to authenticate while the store create a new user of it does not exists yet.
+> This behaviour can be changed and customise by specifying a custom verifyCallback in the configuration.

 Then, in your medusa config plugins collection you can add the following configuration and update it according to your requirements

 ```ts